Hammerhead shark: Relationship with humans

 According to the International Shark Attack File, humans have been subjects of 17 documented, unprovoked attacks by hammerhead sharks within the genus Sphyrna since AD 1580.
 No human fatalities have been recorded.
+Most hammerhead shark species are too small to inflict serious damage to humans.

 The great and the scalloped hammerheads are listed on the World Conservation Union's (IUCN) 2008 Red List as endangered, whereas the smalleye hammerhead is listed as vulnerable.
 The status given to these sharks is as a result of overfishing and demand for their fins, an expensive delicacy.
 Among others, scientists expressed their concern about the plight of the scalloped hammerhead at the American Association for the Advancement of Science annual meeting in Boston.
 The young swim mostly in shallow waters along shores all over the world to avoid predators.

-Shark fins are prized as a delicacy in certain countries in Asia (such as China), and overfishing is putting many hammerhead sharks at risk of extinction.
+Shark fins are prized as a delicacy in certain countries in Asia (such as China and Japan), and overfishing is putting many hammerhead sharks at risk of extinction.
 Fishermen who harvest the animals typically cut off the fins and toss the remainder of the fish, which is often still alive, back into the sea.
 This practice, known as finning, is lethal to the shark.